 Yorkshire Ambulance Service staff excited to be taking part in this weekend’s Pride parade in York

-Staff from Yorkshire Ambulance Service NHS Trust (YAS) will be attending this Saturday’s York Pride 2023 and will be showcasing a new Pride-wrapped ambulance in support of the LGBT+ community.
+Staff from Yorkshire Ambulance Service NHS Trust (YAS) are excited to be attending this Saturday’s York Pride 2023 and will be showcasing a new Pride-wrapped ambulance in support of the LGBT+ community.

-Staff from across the service will join other blue light partners, local organisations and the public to take part in the city-wide parade, which stretches from York Minster to Knavesmire, where the York Pride festival will take place.
+Staff from across the service will join other blue light partners, local organisations and the public to take part in the city-wide parade, which stretches from York Minster to York Racecourse, where the Pride festival will take place.

 Amongst the YAS representatives will be Chair of the Pride@YAS Staff Network and Emergency Care Assistant Ryan Lee.
 The Trust’s Community Engagement and Recruitment teams will be present at the festival.

-Look out for our team and ambulances at York Pride.
+Look out for the YAS team and ambulances at York Pride.
 Be sure to give us a wave, come and have a chat or tag us in your photos on social media.
 You can keep updated on social media by following @PrideAtYAS on Twitter and Instagram.

 Notes to Editor

-Yorkshire Ambulance Service NHS Trust covers almost 6,000 square miles of varied terrain from isolated moors and dales to urban areas, coastline and inner cities and provides 24- hour emergency and healthcare services to a population of more than five million people.
-The organisation receives around 2,830 emergency and routine calls per day and employs over 6,800 staff.
+Yorkshire Ambulance Service NHS Trust covers almost 6,000 square miles of varied terrain from isolated moors and dales to urban areas, coastline and inner cities and provides 24-hour emergency and healthcare services to a population of more than five million people.
+The organisation receives around 3,500 emergency and routine calls per day and employs over 7,200 staff.

-The Patient Transport Service made over 555,000 journeys in 2020-21 transporting eligible patients to and from hospital and treatment centre appointments.
-The Trust’s NHS 111 service helped over 1.7 million patients across Yorkshire and the Humber, Bassetlaw, North Lincolnshire and North East Lincolnshire during 2020-21.
+The Patient Transport Service made over 706,000 journeys in 2021-22 transporting eligible patients to and from hospital and treatment centre appointments.
+The Trust’s NHS 111 service helped around 1.7 million patients across Yorkshire and the Humber, Bassetlaw, North Lincolnshire and North East Lincolnshire during 2021-22.
 To find out more about YAS, please visit the website at www.yas.nhs.uk

 Produced by: Corporate Communications Department